newer-zhu/newer-zhu/README.md

 🔭 Current projects

-Working on something related to finance, which is secrecy because of some policy issued by my company.
+Working on something related to finance, which is secrecy because of some policies issued by my company.

 🛠️ technology stack